alexeygrigorev/mlbookcamp-page/article/numpy.md

 *   Generating NumPy arrays randomly
 *   Operations with NumPy arrays: element-wise operations, summarizing operations, sorting and filtering

+To go through this tutorial, you need to have Python and Jupyter Notebook.
+The easiest way to get them is to use [Anaconda](https://www.anaconda.com/).

 For a Python refreshes, check [Introduction to Python](/article/python).

 &nbsp;